PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week3Day4.md

 __1a__ Read sub-chapter 1.4 of the AIMA book (p.45-48).

-__1b__ Read a blog, and note down the research topic, author, and affiliated university/company.
+__1b__ Read a blog, and note down the research topic, author, and affiliated university/company, etc.

 - [Berkeley Artificial Intelligence Research (BAIR)](https://bair.berkeley.edu/blog/)